 Florida’s KidsCount ranking for economic well-being in 2019 was 42nd out of 50 states.
 Economic well-being rankings are determined by a combination of the number of children in poverty, children whose parents lack secure employment, children living in households with a high housing-cost burden, and teens not in school and not working.

 In 2020, Florida spent less than the national average on basic assistance and work activities from its federal and state funds under the Temporary Assistance for Needy Families (TANF) program.
 In 2017-2018, only 12% of Florida families in poverty received TANF, compared to the national average of 22%.
 This is a 43% decline in Florida over 23 years and an 8% decline over 12 years.
 Florida’s monthly benefit level for TANF is $103 under the median state benefit.

 Juvenile Justice Policies Contribute to the Cycle of Poverty

 Graduating from high school and achieving a higher education or technical degree are crucial steps to breaking the cycle of poverty.
 Policies in Florida’s juvenile justice system keep children and their families from breaking the cycle.
 This is especially true for Florida’s children of color due to disproportionate contact with the juvenile justice system and receiving harsher sentences.
 Despite making up the smallest racial group of juveniles in Florida at 20%, Black juveniles made up the largest portion of arrests in 2018 at a staggering 50.9%.
 In contrast, while White juveniles make up 43.8% of the population and Hispanic 31.8%, they each comprise 33.8% and 15% of the juvenile’s arrested respectively.
 Two-thirds (66%) of juveniles transferred to adult court were Black compared to 20% of White juveniles.
 Contact with the juvenile justice system often means entire families are rejected from public housing and go into further debt, making it extremely difficult for families in poverty to find stability for their children to succeed.

-The Children’s Campaign Priority Bill Highlights
+American Children’s Campaign Priority Bill Highlights

 - The High Cost of Being Poor in Florida—The Florida Association for Community Action, Central Florida Behavioral Health Network, Florida Coalition for the Homeless and the Coalition on Human Needs.
 An Assessment of Florida’s Anti-Poverty Programs.